NANI

 "Nobody's free until everybody's free." - Fannie Lou Hamer

-Social Medias
+Social Medias:

-Aiyana Beaulieu is a painter, comic artist/storyteller, and illustrator most often working in mediums of acrylic paint, watercolor, and pen.
+Aiyana Beaulieu is a painter, comic artist/storyteller, and illustrator most often working in mediums of watercolor, acrylic paints and pen.
 She loves to explore all art forms including those beyond visual arts such as film, music and poetry.
 In her work she strives to create thought provoking pieces, making bold statements and encouraging the viewer to do what most are scared to do: feel.
 Aiyana creates works highlighting Indigenous identities and experiences in imaginative ways through the use of wild colors and characters.
 Aiyana hopes to make sense of seeming chaos, by creating peace where she can while also causing just enough disturbance where it's needed.

 Exhibitions